ddribeiro/commander-for-fleet/README.md

 ## Availability
 Commander is currently available on [TestFlight](https://testflight.apple.com).
 You can download TestFlight on your device from the App Store.

-Once you have TestFlight installed, you can join the Commander for FleetDM public beta by clicking [here](https://testflight.apple.com/join/VH22aGlx).
+Once you have TestFlight installed, you can join the Commander for Fleet public beta by clicking [here](https://testflight.apple.com/join/VH22aGlx).

 ## Authentication